 Given that Microsoft has always charged for the desktop-based Office suite, how will they generate revenue from the Web-based version?
 Apparently the company will offer access to Office Web through subscription and with advertisements.
 This naturally raises the question as to how OEMs, which traditionally have made money by selling Office software, would be able to continue to do so with Office Web.

 Google and Microsoft are certainly not the only game in town, as evidenced by the growing number of companies and open-source development groups releasing Web-based office suites and individual programs.
-There are far too many to cover here, but we can mention some of the better-known efforts.
+There are far too many to cover here, but I can mention some of the better-known efforts.

 Adobe may be wondering why their online word processor, Buzzword, has not been receiving much media or user buzz.
 For one thing, many prospective users may find the program's black home page to be rather cold and uninviting.
 But if one gets past the existentialist page styling, one will find that the program is not only free of charge, but it offers many attractive features, such as display exactly matching what will appear when printed (unlike some desktop-based word processors), role-based access control, document version control (including the ability to revert back to earlier versions), powerful list styling, collaborative editing, and digital image manipulation.